zaidtergaon100/Blog-Webapp-Flask/readme.md

  - Run it

-   * Go to the command line and get into the directory 'signzy_assignment' and run the 'app.py' file.
+   * Go to the command line and get into the directory 'my_blog_app' and run the 'app.py' file.
    * You can get the tool requirements in the 'requirement.txt' file